Two Headed Monster (album)

-Two Headed Monster is the sixth studio album by Collide, released on September 23, 2008, by Noiseplus Music.
+Two Headed Monster is the fourth studio album by Collide, released on September 23, 2008 by Noiseplus Music.

+This album features the whole touring band (2004-2005) and has more of an industrial rock sound than previous releases.

 Reception

 Chain D.L.K. said "every corner turned by another track on Two Headed Monster holds a dark and delicious delight" and "there are enough mood and tempo changes, enough twisted sonics, potently placed power chords, dynamic shifts and compelling rhythms to satisfy the most demanding alt rock listeners."